 This graphical method presents a nice browseable list of information, but with a terminal and a few commands, you can really dig under the hood of your Ubuntu MATE computer's hardware.
-The remainder of this discussion describes how to use the command line to reveal some additional information stored in text files on your hard drive and, for the big finish, how to get all of your system information, all at once, by typing a single line of text into the terminal!
+See the section on the MATE Terminal later in this book for details on how to use the command line to reveal additional system information stored in text files on your hard drive.